 With the advent of Dell Med, there will be more opportunities for researchers like Maynard — and they’ll be within walking distance.

-The school’s leaders emphasize the community connection, bolstered by partnerships with Seton Healthcare Family and Central Health, which together provide care for Travis County’s indigent.
-“What makes Dell Med different is that we are measured by the improvement we make on the health of the community,” explains Ruben Rathnasingham, PhD, director of Texas Health Catalyst — one of the school’s earliest initiatives.
-The program helps to identify unmet clinical needs in the region, and leverages the strengths of the University of Texas and industry leaders to help transform good ideas into commercial products and services.
+The school’s leaders emphasize the community connection, bolstered by partnerships with Seton Healthcare Family and Central Health, which together provide care for people with low income in Travis County.
+“What makes Dell Med different is that we are measured by the improvement we make on the health of the community,” explains Ruben Rathnasingham, Ph.D., director of Texas Health Catalyst — one of the school’s earliest initiatives.
+The program helps to identify unmet clinical needs in the region and leverages the strengths of UT Austin and industry leaders to help transform good ideas into commercial products and services.

-“The catalyst program combines customized clinical and industry expertise with seed funding for research that promises to improve health outcomes while maintaining or reducing costs.”
+“The catalyst program combines customized clinical and industry expertise with seed funding for research that promises to improve health outcomes while maintaining or reducing costs,“ he says.

 Rathnasingham hopes to expand the model beyond UT and its immediate partners.
 “A medical school that works with the broader community to tackle unmet needs we experience in our health system every day — and that follows through with clinical and industry guidance and support for the most promising solutions — can be a powerful driver for innovations that matter,” he says.

 Finding New Approaches

 Dell Med’s Design Institute for Health, directed by Stacey Chang and Beto Lopez, is the result of a collaboration with UT Austin’s College of Fine Arts that provides leadership in just that type of “people-centered” thinking.
 Chang, an engineer, and Lopez, a designer, came to UT Austin from IDEO, an award-winning global design firm that takes a human-centered, design-based approach to helping organizations innovate and is responsible for such ubiquitous technologies as the computer mouse.